There are many ways that you can save water around your home. You may find the following tips helpful.

 2. Fill a jug of water and put it in the fridge for when you want a cool drink.

 3. Turn off the tap when you clean your teeth.
 A running tap uses up to nine litres of water a minute.

 4. Wait until you have a full load before using your washing machine or your dishwasher.
 Some new washing machines use less than seven litres of water for each kilogramme of clothes, while modern dishwashers can us as little as 10 to 15 litres of water a cycle.

 5. If possible, take a shower instead of a bath.

 6. Use a water-saving device in your toilet cistern.
 Depending on the size of your cistern, you could save between one and three litres each time you flush the toilet.

 7. Using a watering can in the garden instead of a sprinkler or a hosepipe.
 Garden sprinklers and hosepipes left running can use between 500 and 1,000 litres of water an hour.

 If you have a water meter, all of these tips may help you to reduce your water and sewerage bills.

 Even if you do not have a meter, using water wisely and cutting down on the amount of hot water you use will lower your gas and electricity bills.
 It will also reduce the number of climate-changing greenhouse gases you release into the atmosphere.

-Visit the Yorkshire Water website to get your free water saving kit and to learn how to save water and save money
+Visit the Yorkshire Water website to learn how to save water and save money